Discovering Identity Through the Poetics of Ancestral Place

 I have been researching my family history (and finding and visiting ancestral places) for more than twenty-five years.

-.
-Tree is a journey into self-identity (as an online geopoetic and mythopoetic ‘verse novel’ with poetry films),
+Tree is a journey into self-identity (as an online geopoetic and mythopoetic life writing project with poetry films),

-and includes archive material, live footage for poetry films and onsite documentary prose and poetic response,
+and includes archive research, and onsite documentary prose and poetic response,

 as a form of haibun.
 It originated as a creative means to understanding where I ‘come from’, in order to